Many resources are available both on campus and off campus.

 The Victim Center and Harmony House Share a 24-hour crisis hotline.

 Call 417-864-SAFE (417-864-7233) 24 hours a day to speak to a crisis counselor and request assistance.

 - Advocates on-call 24-hours a day.

 - Availability to meet at the hospital or police department.

-During regular business hours, you can contact the Victim Center or Harmony House directly for assistance.
+During regular business hours, the Victim Center and Harmony House may be contacted directly for assistance.